DawnMKing/Evolution-Simulation/README.md

   Set intial mutation values for each individual in the initial population
 #Generations.m
   Main generation Loop.
 Ouputs generational population size, each individuals x-and y-coordinates, each individuals parents, clustering seeds (who mated with whom), distances between mates, who was killed in each generation.
 Functions in loop appear in this order: FindMates.m, MakeBabies.m, OverpopulationDeath.m, RandomDeath.m, CliffJumpers.m, AdjustLandscape.m.
+#FindMates.m
-#FindMates.m, locates mates based off of choosen reproduction scheme (assortative mating, nearest-neighbor mates), random mates.
+  Locates mates based off of choosen reproduction scheme (assortative mating, nearest-neighbor mates), random mates.
+#MakeBabies.m
-#MakeBabies.m, diperse offspring depending on mutation parameter and reproduction scheme, same number of osspring for each parent if flat-fitness landscape, or different number of offspring for each parent if a varying fitness landscape
+  Disperses offspring depending on mutation parameter and reproduction scheme, same number of osspring for each parent if flat-fitness landscape, or different number of offspring for each parent if a varying fitness landscape
+#OverpopulationDeath.m
-#OverpopulationDeath.m, kills offspring if within a defined distance of one another
+Kills offspring if within a defined distance of one another
+#RandomDeath.m
-#RandomDeath.m, kills random pernetage of ofspring either with either predefined percentage in each generation or upto a certain   percentage in each generation.
+Kills random pernetage of ofspring either with either predefined percentage in each generation or upto a certain   percentage in each generation.
+#CliffJumpers.m
-#CliffJumpers.m, kills organisms if the fall off of the predefined landscape boundary
+Kills organisms if the fall off of the predefined landscape boundary
+#AjdustLandscape.m
-#AjdustLandscape.m, change the fitness landscape (only if using a varying fitness landscape, will pass if on a flat fitness         landscape).
+Change the fitness landscape (only if using a varying fitness landscape, will pass if on a flat fitness         landscape).

   #Clustering.m
     Main clustering loop.
 It contains conditional functions build_cluster_seeds.m, build_clusters.m, locate clusters.m, depending on the generated data needed.